Under GDPR Can an Individual be Held Responsible?

 88%

-Of data breaches in the UK are said to be due to human error and warrant compensation
+Of data breaches in the UK may be due to human error and could warrant compensation

 The amount of data breach compensation varies according to the type of the breach and the court judgment.